mjassen/mzz-stat/readme.txt

 ==Changelog==

+= 20151220.0953 =
+* 20 December 2015 by mjjojo(mjassen)
+* Changed what info is shown in the dashboard.
+Now shows page hits count in the last month for each page that was requested.

 = 20151215.2133 =
 * 15 December 2015 by mjjojo(mjassen)
 * Added more info to the dashboard. added top 20 latest hits data displayed.